How to Write an Investment Proposal: Step-by-Step Guide with Templates and Examples

 A successful investment proposal delivers solid arguments as to why your startup is worth investing in, which requires preparation before you start writing.
 Also, the proposal should be presented at an appropriate stage of product development — that is, at the MVP stage.

 Necessary Preparation before Writing

-Before you start writing an investment proposal, you need to prepare, and do it in stages:
+Before you start writing an investment proposal for startup launching, you need to prepare, and do it in stages:

 #1.
 Research Your Market and Competition

-A startup’s success greatly depends on the pre-development, or discovery phase.
+A startup’s success greatly depends on the discovery phase.
 This is when you gather data from a market analysis and use it to define the product-market fit.
 The discovery stage helps you eliminate many of the risks related to unexpected expenses, lack of market demand, and other potential issues.